Skip to Main Content

 Other Types of Repositories

-Institutional repositories generally host articles by members of the institution that have been peer-reviewed elsewhere.
-But many publishers and journals now give blanket permission for self-archiving in repositories.
-Authors need to take advantage of this opportunity.
+Institutional repositories can host version-of-record articles authored by members of the institution that have been peer-reviewed elsewhere.
+But many publishers and journals also give permission for self-archiving in repositories.
+Self-archiving refers to including a version of the published article, such as a pre-print or accepted manuscript, in various repositories (refer to ODU Open Access library guide for additional information).
+Authors can take advantage of this opportunity.

 In addition to institutional repositories, many disciplines have their own open access repositories.
 Below are just a few: